ishan-nitj/youtube-video-downloader/README.md

-## Download youtube video directly from your ubuntu terminal
+## Download songs directly from your ubuntu terminal (video or audio)
 Requirements:
 *  BeautifulSoup
   * use sudo pip2 install BeautifulSoup